Marie Arana

-Marie Arana (born Lima, Peru) is a Peruvian and American author, editor, journalist, critic, and the inaugural Literary Director of the Library of Congress.
+Marie Arana (born Lima, Peru) is a Peruvian American author, editor, journalist, critic, and the inaugural Literary Director of the Library of Congress.

 Personal life

 Marie Arana was born in Lima, Peru, the daughter of Jorge Enrique Arana Cisneros, a Peruvian-born civil engineer, and Marie Elverine Clapp Campbell, an American from Kansas and Boston, whose family has deep roots in the United States.
 She moved with her parents to Summit, New Jersey, at the age of nine.
 She earned a B.A. in Russian at Northwestern University, an M.A. in linguistics at Hong Kong University, and a certificate of scholarship at Yale University in China.
 At Northwestern she joined Delta Gamma and was honored as Homecoming Queen.
 She began her career in book publishing, becoming vice president and senior editor at Harcourt Brace and Simon & Schuster.

 She has sometimes been credited as Marie Arana-Ward.

 Career

 For more than a decade she was the editor in chief of "Book World", the book review section of The Washington Post, during which time she instituted the partnership of The Washington Post with First Lady Laura Bush and the Librarian of Congress, James H. Billington, in hosting the annual National Book Festival on the Washington Mall.
 Arana claimed to be the only Hispanic division head of the newspaper at this time. for many years, directed all programming for the National Book Festival among numerous other programs at the Library. and most recently has been the Literary Director of the Library of Congress.
 Arana is a Writer at Large for The Washington Post.
 She is married to Jonathan Yardley, the Posts former chief book critic, and has two children from a previous marriage and two stepchildren.

 Arana is the author of a memoir about a bicultural childhood American Chica: Two Worlds, One Childhood (finalist for the 2001 National Book Award as well as the Martha PEN/Albrand Award for the Art of the Memoir); editor of a collection of Washington Post essays about the writer's craft, The Writing Life (2002); and the author of Cellophane (a satirical novel set in the Peruvian Amazon, published in 2006, and a finalist for the John Sargent Prize).
 Her most recent novel, published in January 2009, is Lima Nights (its Spanish edition [2013] was selected by El Comercio's chief book critic as one of the best five novels of 2013 in Peru.
 In April, 2013, Simon & Schuster published her book Bolívar: American Liberator, a biography of the South American revolutionary leader and founder Simon Bolivar It won the 2014 Los Angeles Times Book Prize for Biography.
 She has written introductions for many books, among them a National Geographic book of aerial photographs of South America, Through the Eyes of the Condor. and she is a frequent spokesperson on Hispanic issues, Latin America, and the book industry.